-Exotic, captivating and colourful, Sri Lanka was the final country I visited in 2016.
-It was a whirlwind adventure across multiple destinations and although I wasn’t there for long, it definitely gave me an authentic taste of what Sri Lanka has to offer.
-So if you’re after a little travel inspiration for the New Year, you’re in the right place.
-Let me tell you 17 reasons to visit Sri Lanka in 2017…
+Exotic, captivating and colourful, Sri Lanka is one of the most fascinating countries I have visited.
+My trip was whirlwind adventure across multiple destinations and although I wasn’t there for long, it definitely gave me an authentic taste of what Sri Lanka has to offer.
+So if you’re after a little travel inspiration for 2020, you’re in the right place.
+Let me tell you 17 reasons to visit Sri Lanka in 2020…

 1. It’s India for Beginners